 Assemblies are planned to ensure continuity and progression.
 Themes are reviewed annually.
-St Mary's is a values based school and each half term pupils work collectively upon a chosen value.
+St Mary's is a values-based school and each half term pupils work collectively upon a chosen value.
 Our values are Honesty, Love, Courage, Determination, Compassions and Respect.

-Infant and Junior assemblies follow the 'Twelve Baskets' assembly scheme.
-This incorporates the SEAL themes into the daily act of collective worship, bringing the added dimension of spirituality.
+Infant and Junior assemblies follow the 'Twelve Baskets' assembly scheme and schemes written by the Head Teacher with clergy cooperation.
+The daily act of collective worship, bringing the added dimension of spirituality.
 Most assemblies include a story from the Bible.
 In 2017 The school also began using HEARTSMART materials to promote pupil wellbeing.
 These 5 elements are closely related to our school values